Looking to stretch your livestock feed budget and to feed your animals the best possible? Learning how to grow your own fodder can be very helpful!

 How much does fodder cost?

 I have a fairly simple fodder system right now.
 I know some that use solely fodder and hay to feed their animals, but we don’t currently have the space to produce that much.
 For our animals, it’s simply a supplement food. (p.s.
-Never feed animals like cows only fodder, they still need hay for roughage.)
+Never feed animals like cows fodder only, they still need hay for roughage.)

 Here’s how I put my system together.

-We simply took plastic shoe box sized totes and my hubby drilled small holes into the bottom of each one with a small drill bit.
-Then we placed each of the totes on the upside down lid to use it as a drip tray.
+We simply took plastic shoebox sized totes (you can usually find these at the Dollar Store) and my hubby drilled small holes into the bottom of each one with a small drill bit.
+Then we placed each of the totes on the upside-down lid to use it as a drip tray.
 I then placed these containers on a wire shelving unit in an area of our house that gets a good amount of sunlight and is fairly warm.

 After 24 hours, drain any remaining water and rinse the seeds.
 Place the seeds in the plastic storage totes in a flat layer.
 You can give them an extra day in the jars if you want to.
 Just be sure to rinse twice.